SangjunLim12/SangjunLim12/README.md

 2018 :<br/>
   || Travel App for Foreign Traveler (espacially for Bus route and Halal Food) <br/>
   || Moblile security camera by 3D printing <br/>
-  ~ selected as 'Teen R&D Maker' and more booth exhibition
+  ~ nominated as 'Teen R&D Maker' and more booth exhibition

 - - -
 <h3 align="left">💼 I've worked at..</h3>